smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/servicesnetworkcommunication.rst

 be controlled by an Activity through the ``addManagedResource()`` call.

-The only current implementation of ``HttpContentCopier`` is ``interactivespaces.util.web.HttpClientHttpContentCopier``, which uses the Apache Commons HttpClient libraries.
+The only current implementation of ``HttpContentCopier`` is ``io.smartspaces.util.web.HttpClientHttpContentCopier``, which uses the Apache Commons HttpClient libraries.

 .. code-block:: java